States That Offer Safe Driving Discounts For Seniors

 Our driving skills and abilities inevitably change as we grow older.
 Older adults rarely drive with the reckless abandon they do in their teens.
 It's common for drivers to become more conservative as they age, but it's also important to stay aware of physical changes that can impact your driving ability.
 Data from the U.S. Department of Transportation shows that after the age of 70, the likelihood of fatal car crashes begins to increase steadily.
 Knowing this, it's important to be proactive to ensure your safety and the safety of others when you get behind the wheel.

 As the numbers indicate, there are clearly greater risks for drivers once they get into their 70s.
 When we get older, we all have to deal with a greater number of medical conditions, slower reflexes, and physical deterioration including our vision and hearing, and all of these impact our ability to drive.
 Of course, taking part in a mature driver course is a great idea, but what else can older drivers do to keep their skills sharp?
 These ten tips can go a long way toward helping older drivers maintain their mental and physical acumen while behind the wheel.

 Useful Links For Senior Drivers

 The following links have been curated from around the internet and provide further information that may prove useful to senior drivers.

 - Senior guide to auto insurance from the DMV.

 - Community Transportation Association of America dedicated to improving mobility to reduce isolation for people of all ages.

 - Elderly driving laws by state from Michigan Auto Law.

-- Senior Driving from AAA.
+- Senior Driving Course